 We recommend customers allocate partitions slightly higher than their maximum throughput.
 This will help them to manage their application spikes as we currently don't support changing the number of partition once a stream is created.

 By default, we store data for 24 hours.
 You can set up the retention period up to 7 days while creating a stream.
 Once retention period is defined, it can't be edited.

-The Oracle Cloud Infrastructure Streaming console provides both operational and performance metrics, such as throughput of data input and output.
-OSS also integrates with Oracle Cloud Infrastructure Telemetry so that you can collect, view, and analyze telemetry metrics for your streams.
+The OCI Streaming console provides both operational and performance metrics, such as throughput of data input and output.
+OCI Streaming also integrates with OCI Telemetry so that you can collect, view, and analyze telemetry metrics for your streams.

 All streams in the same tenancy have unique immutable names.
 Every stream has a compartment assigned.
 So, all the power of Oracle Cloud Infrastructure access control policies may be used to describe fine-grained rules at the tenancy, compartment, or single stream level.